ericdrowell/Canteen/README.md

 context.fillStyle = 'red';
 context.fill();

-// return a strict array of instruction stack var stack = context.stack();
+// return a strict array of the instruction stack var stack = context.stack();

 // return a strict json string of the instruction stack